jtpack/Blue-and-Pink-Synth-Editor/README.md

       - _Replace the actual filename with the one that you created, as it may not be exactly the same as above_

-## 5. Install Blue-and-Pink-Synth-Editor in the virtual environment as an editable package
+## 5. Install Blue-and-Pink-Synth-Editor in the Virtual Environment as an Editable Package
 - `cd ~/Blue-and-Pink-Synth-Editor`
 - `pip install -e .`

-## 6. Run Blue-and-Pink-Synth-Editor before compiling to make sure it works
+## 6. Run Blue-and-Pink-Synth-Editor From Source Code to Make Sure it Works
 - `cd ~/Blue-and-Pink-Synth-Editor`
 - `python -m blue_and_pink_synth_editor`